Medusa Group publishes all Toyota FS data on the dark web

 Informed customers about data loss

-“Which personal data is affected?
-According to the current status of the investigation, your last name, first name, the postal code of your place of residence and possibly other contract information such as the contract amount, any dunning status and your IBAN (International Bank Account Number) are affected..."
+"Which personal data is affected?
+According to the current status of the investigation, your surname, first name, the postcode of your place of residence and possibly other contract information such as contract amount, possible dunning status and your IBAN (International Bank Account Number) are affected..."

 According to various media, TFS was unable to collect any leasing or loan installments and now has some work to do.
 At least Toyota is also continuing the trend of not paying in the event of blackmail.
 More and more companies are taking this route.
 After all, every unpaid Bitcoin is less money for further attacks.
 There are now even voices in the USA that want to legally ban paying a ransom.